ddryo/Highlighting-Code-Block/readme.txt

 == Changelog ==

+= 1.0.9 =
+Fixed translation file.

 = 1.0.8 =
 English is supported.

 = 1.0.7 =
 - Compatible with WordPress5.3.
 - Deleted the left and right margins of the HCB code block, and left it to the theme.
 - Enabled conversion with core "source code block".

 = 1.0.6 =